-FDM students have the opportunity to participate in study tours both inside and outside the US.
-Students have traveled to New York, California as well as Florence, London, and Paris.
-The tours provide students the opportunity to learn about various firms within the textiles and apparel industry.
+FDM students have the opportunity to participate in study tours both inside and outside the United States.
+Students have visited corporate offices and manufacturers from New York City to California, as well as in Europe and Asia.

 Internal Transfer Information